Uamuhammad2/CapstoneProject/documentation/use_cases/Pages/Facilities_Page_Individual.md

 7. Backend receives data of the club and in JSON format and hands it back to the frontend
 8. Frontend formats data for displaying to the user
     - contains a general tab with name, address, contact info and notes
-    - contains a Personal Best tab page of the club with the best result of every sport with an athlete in that club
+    - contains a Bests page of the highest mark achieved in this facility for each sport
-    - contains a Progress tab with the best results of the latest 3 years for each sport with an athlete in that club
+    - contains a Progress tab with the best results of each year in that facility
     - contains a Results tab showing a [ranking page](https://github.com/sunnehh/AthleticsOntario/blob/main/documentation/use_cases/Pages/Ranking_Page.md) with a filter of in the club already applied

 ### Alternate Flows